Zoixxz/lerw_sims/README.md

 # Loop-Erased Random Walk (LERW) Simulation

 This project provides implementations of Loop-Erased Random Walk simulations in both 2D and 3D, with some parallel processing.
+For easier tinkering there is also a python version.

 ## Building the C++ Project
 ### Prerequisites